olivercreativeworks/my_test/README.md

 testReturnsTwo()
 ```

 By default, only descriptions and failed test results are logged.
-The default logging function is console.log, but this can be changed via the third argument to describe and/or test.
+The default logging functions are is console.log and console.warn.
+The logging functions can be changed via arguments to describe and test.

 Please note the following:
-  - The description is always logged (first argument of the describe function)
+  - The description is always logged (first argument of the describe function).
   - If your test fails, an error will be thrown.
-That error will be logged along with the first argument of the test function.
+The error will be logged along with: the test's name (i.e. first argument of the test function), the value passed into the expect function, and the expeced value.
-  - Passing tests will not log anything (i.e. no test name will be logged)
+  - Passing tests will only log the test name.